 Macros are the three types of nutrients that you need the most in your diet: carbohydrate, fat, and protein.

 Carbohydrates are sugars, grains, starches, and fiber.
 They break down into glucose in the body and provide the main source of energy.
-The liver stores excess carbs for later use.
 One gram of carbohydrates provides 4 calories of energy.
-Carbs are the biggest piece of the diet for most people.
+Carbs are the biggest percentage of calories in most people’s diets.

 Fats are the most energy-dense macronutrient, with 9 calories per gram.
 Fats are in oils, dairy, meat, nuts, and seeds.
 Vegetables have small amounts of fat.
 The typical western diet is high in fat, especially saturated fats.
 A healthy diet limits saturated fat intake and focuses on unsaturated, plant-based fats.

 Protein is mostly found in meats, poultry, eggs, dairy, and fish, and in smaller amounts in legumes, nuts, seeds, and vegetables.
 Each gram of protein provides 4 calories of energy.
 Proteins are essential for muscle growth but also play a role in many functions in the body.
-Most people have no problem getting enough protein, but vegetarians and vegans must be especially aware of this macronutrient.
+Many people don’t get enough dietary protein, and vegetarians and vegans must be especially aware of this macronutrient.